CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 FR: Vowel comes off the top to save time and going around the circle twice.
 See R for rule.
 Examples: afraid (above) and fray (Manual, L)

 FS: S curves upwards to the left.
-See S.
+(Revised)

 ### G